This readily accessible loop ride from downtown Nelson climbs to a rocky mountaintop offering epic Tasman Bay views and an exciting downhill.

 Much of the trail is in an alpine environment where weather can change rapidly.
 Visitors should check the forecast and track conditions before they set off, and take clothing for all eventualities.

 From central Nelson, it’s an easy 15-minute ride to the start of the trail.
-Numerous local companies offer bike hire along with transport and tours, including Biking Nelson, Escape Adventures, Nelson Cycle Hire & Tours and Wheelie Fantastic Cycle Tours.
+Numerous local companies offer bike hire along with transport and tours, including Trail Journeys Nelson, Gravity Nelson, Biking Nelson, Nelson Cycle Hire & Tours and Wheelie Fantastic Cycle Tours.